brondum03/RISC-V-Team9/individual_statements/Ezekiel.md

 - Decode signals were correct
 - No instruction class was missing
-- ImmGen and ALUControl always matched the ISA
+- ALUControl always matched the ISA
 - Hazard unit received correct metadata from decode

 This division of work made debugging structured and efficient.